CodeScoring/docs/docs/changelog/johnny-changelog.en.md

 ---
 # Johnny Changelog

-### [2024.48.0] – ???
+### [2024.48.0] – 2024-11-29

 - Added support for parsing Conda ecosystem manifests: `environment.yml`, `meta.yml`, `conda-lock.yml`
 - Added support for parsing Conda components in the build environment
+- Added warning output for packages with an invalid name
 - Improved dependency graph construction for formats that allow multiple versions of a single package
 - Improved dependency graph construction when both files of a manifest-lockfile pair are present
 - Fixed errors in generating PURL and go package versions when scanning Docker images
+- Fixed handling of SBoM files in CycloneDX format containing information in the `components[i].evidence.identity` fields
+- Changed the logic for generating the distro property for PURL ALT Linux packages when scanning Docker images
-- Information about Location and Fixed Version vulnerabilities has been added to the `sarif` format dump
+- Added information about Location and Fixed Version of a vulnerability to the `sarif` format export

 ### [2024.44.1] - 2024-11-15